ingsunny/ingsunny/README.md

 ## About Me

-🎓 Pursuing a Bachelor's in Computer Science, focusing on software development and system optimization.
+🎓 Diploma & Bachelor’s in Computer Science, specialized in software development and system optimization.

 🌱 Passionate about AI, software development, and all things tech.